DLFMetadataAssessment/DLFMetadataAssessment.github.io/_entries/33publications.md

 The group surveyed more than 50 documents produced between 2002 to 2016, ranging from journal articles, white papers, and reports to blog posts and wikis.

-Bruce and Hillman’s 2004 article, “The Continuum of Metadata Quality,” which defines a framework with seven categories of metadata quality (completeness, accuracy, conformance to expectations, logical consistency, accessibility, timeliness, provenance), is particularly noteworthy for influencing the subject’s subsequent exploration.
+Bruce and Hillmann’s 2004 article, “The Continuum of Metadata Quality,” which defines a framework with seven categories of metadata quality (completeness, accuracy, conformance to expectations, logical consistency, accessibility, timeliness, provenance), is particularly noteworthy for influencing the subject’s subsequent exploration.

-In 2013, Hillman and Bruce revisited their original framework in the context of the linked open data environment, highlighting additional considerations such as licensing, correct/consistent data modeling, and the implications of linked data technology on definitions of metadata quality.
+In 2013, Hillmann and Bruce revisited their original framework in the context of the linked open data environment, highlighting additional considerations such as licensing, correct/consistent data modeling, and the implications of linked data technology on definitions of metadata quality.
 Exploring what metadata quality means in large-scale aggregators, such as Europeana and DPLA, is another topic found in recent work.

 Metadata assessment involves articulating conceptual criteria and frameworks as well as developing actionable methods to collect specific information about collections.
 The documents we surveyed tend to focus on the following themes: